IALS holds an important collection of documents from the Judicial Committee of the Privy Council and

 Collections of complementary paper records and documents are held by The Honourable Society of Lincoln's Inn Library and the British Library and The National Archives.
 The Judging Empire: the global reach of the Judicial Committee of the Privy Council research project was undertaken at the University of Plymouth and some work is continuing with the Privy Council papers catalogue at the University of Exeter.
 Preliminary work on a Privy Council Papers Online service was undertaken by University of Plymouth, University of Reading and King's College, London.

 The Supreme Court Summer exhibition 2014 (Friday 1 August 2014 until Friday 26 September 2014) focused on the role of the Judicial Committee of the Privy Council from its modern formation in 1833 to the emergence of the Commonwealth in the 1950s.
 Extracts from the UKSC JCPC exhibition were presented at the IALS in May 2016.

-For further background information on the case papers at IALS see: Unburied Treasure: revealing some lesser-known items in the IALS Global Law Library
+For further background information on the case papers at IALS see: the IALS Blog and Unburied Treasure: revealing some lesser-known items in the IALS Global Law Library